2008–09 South Florida Bulls women's basketball team

 The 2008–09 South Florida Bulls women's basketball team represented the University of South Florida in the 2008–09 NCAA Division I women's basketball season.
-The Bulls ended the season with 27 wins and the 27th win of the season for the Bulls was the best in USF history - for men or women - and the highest win total by any Division I team in the state of Florida.
+The Bulls ended the season with 27 wins.
+The 27th win of the season for the Bulls was the best in USF history - for men or women - and the highest win total by any Division I team in the state of Florida.
 USF capped their sixth postseason appearance by winning the 2009 WNIT Tournament.